Skip to main content

 New Topic Branch from a Publication Fork

-If you Create a Fork Branch for a topic, Paligo will:
+If you Create a Topic Branch from a Fork for a topic, Paligo will:

 • Create a branch of the topic